ignaciogutierrezperez/stuff/GeoLog/README.md

-# Script to export information for a Excel borehole log
+# Script to export information from a Excel borehole log
 Inputs: Excel file with the asbuilt information
 Outputs:
    - csv file with the geographical coordinates